Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Constructing Camellia

 \paragraph{Parallelizing Entities in Indian Languages.} To enable direct comparisons between Indian languages, we also parallelized the Indian entities across the four Indian languages (\texttt{hi}, \texttt{ml}, \texttt{mr}, \texttt{gu}).
 Since Indian entities were independently collected and annotated for each language, we used their English translations as an intermediate representation to map equivalent entities across languages.
-Annotators then manually translated the missing gaps from English.
-The majority of Indian cultural entities were initially collected in \texttt{hi}, being the most resource-rich Indian language.
-In contrast, manual translation efforts were mostly required to map entities into \texttt{ml}, \texttt{mr}, and \texttt{gu}.
+Annotators then translated the missing gaps from English.
+The majority of Indian cultural entities were initially collected in Hindi (\texttt{hi}), being the most resource-rich Indian language.
+In contrast, translation efforts were mostly required to map entities into lower-resource languages (\texttt{ml}, \texttt{mr}, \texttt{gu}).